uiriansan/SilentSDDM/README.md

-> [!CAUTION]
-> UNDER DEVELOPMENT <br/>
-> A beta will be released soon.
-I discourage you from using this theme until then.

 > [!WARNING]
 > **PRE-RELEASE** <br/>
 > Bugs are expected.
 SDDM itself has some [annoying issues](https://github.com/uiriansan/SilentSDDM/issues?q=is%3Aissue%20label%3Asddm-issue) and limitations that make it very hard to create an actual good theme.
-If you encounter a bug, feel free to [open an issue](https://github.com/uiriansan/SilentSDDM/issues/new/choose).
+If you encounter a bug, feel free to [open an issue](https://github.com/uiriansan/SilentSDDM/issues/new/choose). <br/>
+> This theme is very resource-intensive.
+Use at your own risk.

 <img src="https://github.com/uiriansan/SilentSDDM/blob/main/docs/previews/silent.gif" width="100%" />